2019 Accredited Online Mechanical Engineering Degrees

 Master's degree programs require students to complete advanced coursework in mechanical engineering and mathematics topics.
 Students may choose a concentration in an area of study such as dynamics and control, fluids engineering, mechanics and materials, or design and manufacturing.
 Many schools allow students to choose between thesis and non-thesis master's degree programs.

 Students in doctoral programs carry out original research in areas of study such as nanotechnology, alternative energy technology, and lean manufacturing.
 These programs may take several years to complete and involve writing and defending a dissertation.

 Certificate programs are designed for students and professionals looking for additional education in a specific concentration.
 Mechanical engineering certificate programs may include topics such as machinery dynamics, thermo-fluid systems, and electro-mechanical systems.
 These programs give students the opportunity to learn a wide variety of subjects, like engineering analysis, advanced dynamics, and matrix theory.

 A bachelor’s degree will be required for any entry-level position within this field; an ME bachelor's degree may also be applied toward other engineering jobs further down the road.
 Many engineers who have training in one specific area may end up working in another engineering discipline as technologies change and evolve.
 In addition to a bachelor’s degree, it is helpful for mechanical engineers to obtain a state license.
 All 50 states require a license in order to be considered a professional engineer.

 Two-year associate programs in mechanical engineering teach students how to design and build mechanical systems such as engines, heaters, and navigational instruments.
-Students learn the mechanical engineering process through courses in natural science, math, engineering fundamentals, as well as hands-on labs.
+Students learn the mechanical engineering process through courses in natural science, math, and engineering fundamentals, as well as hands-on labs.
 Mechanical engineering associate programs give students the necessary background and training for proficiency in the design, testing, installation, and repair of many types of machines.
-To develop these skills, students take liberal arts requirements as well as courses in natural science, mechanical systems, and electronics.